Renddslow/good-news-reader/data/raw/psa1.md

 \indent(2) who does not walk in the counsel of the wicked, Nor stand in the path of sinners,
 \indent(2) Nor sit in the seat of scoffers!
-{2} But his delight is in the Law of the Lord,
+{2} But his delight is in the Law of YHWH,
 \indent(2) And on His Law he meditates day and night.
 {3} He will be like a tree planted by streams of water,
 \indent(2) Which yields its fruit in its season,